-Any family history of prostate problems or any abnormalities with your testicles may raise your risks for BPH.
-Men who had their testicles removed at a young age do not develop BPH.
+Any family history of prostate problems or any abnormalities with your testicles may raise your risk for BPH.
+Men who’ve had their testicles removed at a young age don’t develop BPH.

 - incomplete bladder emptying

-- the need to strain when urinating
+- straining when urinating

-- weak urinary stream
+- a weak urinary stream

-- sudden urge to urinate
+- a sudden urge to urinate

-- slowed or delayed urinary stream
+- a slowed or delayed urinary stream

 - painful urination

 Talk with your doctor if you have any of these symptoms.
 They’re treatable, and treating them often can help prevent complications.

 When checking you for BPH, your doctor will usually begin by doing a physical exam and asking you about your medical history.
 The physical exam includes a rectal examination that allows the doctor to estimate the size and shape of your prostate.
 Other tests can include:

 - Urinalysis.
 Your urine is checked for blood and bacteria.